betmig/PixieCraft/README.md

       image processing algorithms.

 ## Features
-      Live Webcam Stream: View live video feed from your webcam directly within the application.
+      Live Webcam Stream:
+      View live video feed from your webcam directly within the application.

+      Real-time Processing:
-      Real-time Processing: Apply image processing algorithms to the live video stream and see the results instantly.
+      Apply image processing algorithms to the live video stream and see the results instantly.

-      Multiple Processing Options: Choose from a variety of image processing techniques, including grayscale conversion, channel splitting, segmentation, color space conversion (RGB to HSV and YCbCr), high-contrast grayscale filtering, blur filtering, and more.
+      Multiple Processing Options:
+      Choose from a variety of image processing techniques, including grayscale conversion, channel splitting, segmentation, color space conversion (RGB to HSV and YCbCr), high-contrast grayscale filtering, blur filtering, and more.

+      Interactive Controls:
-      Interactive Controls: Use sliders to adjust parameters and thresholds for segmentation and filtering algorithms.
+      Use sliders to adjust parameters and thresholds for segmentation and filtering algorithms.

+      Face Detection:
-      Face Detection: Detect and highlight faces in the video stream using ML5.js Face API.
+      Detect and highlight faces in the
+      video stream using ML5.js Face API (AI/ML).

+      Fun Filters:
-      Fun Filters: Apply fun filters like pixelation and decorations to detected faces for an entertaining experience.
+      Apply fun filters like pixelation and decorations to detected faces for an entertaining experience.

-##Image Processing Techniques
+## Image Processing Techniques
       Grayscale Conversion
       Converts the color image to grayscale using optimized luma calculation.